NBA Rumors: Celtics Could Trade Daniel Theis And First-Round Pick To Hawks For Clint Capela

 The Boston Celtics are one of the teams that are expected to be aggressive on the market before the 2021 trade deadline.
-They may currently hold the best record in the Eastern Conference but with the improvements made by rival teams like the Brooklyn Nets and the Milwaukee Bucks, most people believe that they need to make major roster upgrades on their roster in order to have a better chance of winning the NBA championship title.
-One of the players that they could target in the 2020-21 NBA season is veteran center Clint Capela of the Atlanta Hawks.
+They may currently hold the best record in the Eastern Conference, but with the improvements made by rival teams like the Brooklyn Nets and the Milwaukee Bucks, most people believe that they need to make major roster upgrades in order to have a better chance of winning an NBA championship.
+One of the players that they could target during the 2020-21 NBA season is veteran center Clint Capela of the Atlanta Hawks.

 In a recent article, Greg Patuto of NBA Analysis Network proposed a trade idea on how the Celtics would be able to land Capela before the 2021 trade deadline.
 In the hypothetical scenario, Boston would be sending a package that includes Daniel Theis and a 2021 first-round pick to Atlanta in exchange for Capela.
 To make the deal work under the NBA's collective bargaining agreement, the Celtics would also need to use the $28.5M trade exception they earned from sending Gordon Hayward to the Charlotte Hornets.